Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Self-Supervision Literature Review

-\textbf{Generative SSL: recovering the corrupted or masked part of the input.} The underlying idea of the generative pretext tasks is to learn context-aware features by recovering the distorted or unobserved image crops.
-Unlike predictive and contrastive SSL, generative SSL demands not only an encoder to extract compressed representations from input pixels, but also a decoder to convert the latent representations back to pixels.
-As the objective of reconstruction is always the original data, different transformations of the raw data give rise to a variety of pretext tasks, such as inpainting \citep {pathak2016context} and colorization \citep {zhang2016colorful, larsson2017colorization}.
-Inspired by the common tasks in computer vision, Tajbakhsh \emph{et al.} \citep{tajbakhsh2019surrogate} applied colorization in a conditional generative adversarial network (GAN) \citep{larsson2017colorization} and patch reconstruction in a Wasserstein GAN \citep{arjovsky2017wasserstein} and conducted experiments on multiple medical imaging tasks.
-Chen \emph{et al.} \citep{chen2019context} claimed that existing pretext tasks such as local context restoration \citep{larsson2017colorization} often yield only marginal improvements on medical image datasets.
-To better exploit the rich information in unlabeled images, they proposed a new SSL strategy for context restoration, in which small patches are randomly switched in an image.
-As an extension of previous context-restoration-based works, Zhou \emph{et al.} \citep{zhou2021models} integrated four data transformations into a unified reconstruction model, namely ``Model Genesis''.
-Motivated by Rubik's cube pretext tasks \citep{zhuang2019self, zhu2020rubik}, Tao \emph{et al.} \citep{tao2020rubikpp} developed a new SSL task based on a GAN.
-Different from \citep{zhuang2019self,zhu2020rubik}, individual change of a sub-cube is forbidden and the movement of sub-cubes is bound to its adjacent sub-cubes.
-Instead of using the transformations in Rubik's Cube to form a classification problem, they proposed a generative task of recovering the original image from the disrupted version and an adversarial task of distinguishing whether the cubes are in the correct arrangement.
+\textbf{Generative SSL: recovering the corrupted or masked part of the input.} The underlying idea of generative pretext tasks is to learn context-aware features by recovering the distorted or unobserved image crops.
+Generative SSL demands an encoder to extract compressed representations from input pixels and a decoder to convert the latent representations back to pixels.
+The reconstruction objective is always the original data while diversified transformations are applied to the original data as the input, such as inpainting \citep {pathak2016context} and colorization \citep {zhang2016colorful, larsson2017colorization}.
+Inspired by prevalent generative tasks in computer vision, \cite{tajbakhsh2019surrogate} implemented colorization in a conditional Generative Adversarial Network (GAN) \citep{larsson2017colorization} and patch reconstruction in a Wasserstein GAN \citep{arjovsky2017wasserstein} for medical imaging tasks. \cite{chen2019context} claimed that existing pretext tasks such as local context prediction \citep{pathak2016context} often yield marginal improvements on medical datasets.
+To better exploit the rich information in unlabelled images, they proposed a new SSL strategy for context restoration, in which small patches are randomly switched in an image.
+As an extension of previous context-restoration-based works, \cite{zhou2021models} integrated four data transformations (non-linear transformation, local-shuffling, outer-cutout, and inner-cutout) into a unified reconstruction model, namely ``Model Genesis''.
+Based on Rubik's cube \citep{zhuang2019self, zhu2020rubik}, \cite{tao2020revisiting} developed a new generative task of recovering the original image from the disrupted version and an adversarial task of distinguishing whether the cubes are in the correct arrangement.
+Specifically, the individual change of a cube is forbidden and the movement of cubes is bound to its adjacent cubes.
+M2.4.3{ \link{R2.4}}{\cite{Zhao2021anomaly} present a reconstruction-based SSL technique with a structure similarity loss and a center constraint loss in a GAN framework for anomaly detection of medical images. \cite{xu2021deformed2self} proposed a self-supervised denoising framework where a single-image denoising network is first trained to recover missing pixels from randomly masked input images and then a multi-image denoising network is built to improve image quality by exploiting the similarity of the image content among different time frames.}